HoloTuberKit/HoloTuberKit-RealTime/README.md

 3) Tap <b>Connect</b> button.<br>

 # Give Me Your Feedback
-I'm glad if you'll give me feedback, or tag me or use hash tag, #HoloTuberKit, when you share the video of your experience on SNS or other web-media.<br><br>
+I'm glad if you'll give me feedback, or tag me or use hash tag, #HoloTuberKit, when you share the video of your experience on social media or other web-media.<br><br>
 <b>Contact Me</b><br>
 Twitter: @Tks_Yoshinaga (https://twitter.com/Tks_Yoshinaga)<br>
 LinkedIn: Takashi Yoshinaga (https://www.linkedin.com/in/tks-yoshinaga/?locale=en_US)<br>